 The most significant takeaway is organizations must implement sound programs and workflows to manage ESRD patients’ care if they have not already.
 Providers who work with these patients must also ensure all coding related to ESRD is accurate and the highest specificity possible.

-I am pleased to announce soon Lightbeam will be releasing our exclusive e-book, “Mastering the 2021 Medicare Advantage Changes.”
-The new downloadable piece will contain in-depth analyses of the changes to MA in 2021, like those with ESRD, and strategies to maximize the patient experience and affect 2023 Star Ratings.
-Stay tuned!
+Download our exclusive e-book, “Mastering the 2021 Medicare Advantage Changes,” for an in-depth analysis of the changes to MA in 2021, like those with ESRD, and strategies to maximize the patient experience and affect 2023 Star Ratings.